Become A Volunteer

 Our Ideal Volunteer Tutor

 The ideal volunteer tutor is someone seeking to make a one-year commitment of two hours per week to help someone else make the change of a lifetime.
-For our volunteer tutors, an education background is helpful, but not necessary.
+For our volunteer tutors, an educational background is helpful but not necessary.
 The most important qualities are patience, an open mind, and resourcefulness.
 Tutors also need to be non-judgmental and sensitive to cultural differences.
 A GED or high school diploma is required.
 Ideal tutors enjoy seeing concrete outcomes from their efforts and sharing in the life-changing successes of others.
 See our full tutor position description here.

 Five Steps to Become a Tutor

 1. Contact Literacy Together.
 Sign up online, call (828)254-3442, or email firstname.lastname@example.org to let us know you are interested in becoming a volunteer.
 We will get back to you within two business days.

 3. Attend tutor training.
 Sign up for training at the end of the orientation session.
 Here you can see the dates of our training.